leonardofaria/leonardofaria.net/content/posts/2022/12/30/moving-to-nextjs.md

 [Delba Oliveira](https://delba.dev) has a great post series called "[Build a Developer Blog with Next.js](https://delba.dev/blog/next-blog-structured-mdx-content-with-contentlayer)".
 Her posts and website source code helped me understand what needed to be done here.
 There is also another tutorial called "[Building Better Next.js Static Sites with MDX and Contentlayer](https://dawchihliou.github.io/articles/build-better-nextjs-static-sites-with-mdx-and-contentlayer)" that helped me a lot.

 If you come from the WordPress world, you are familiar with Posts and Pages.
-With Contentlayer, I [recreated these entities](https://github.com/leonardofaria/leonardofaria.net/blob/master/contentlayer.config.ts) with the attributes that I needed (permalink, slug, excerpt, etc.), while keeping the same URLs that I used in WordPress and Hugo.
+With Contentlayer, I <A href="https://github.com/leonardofaria/leonardofaria.net/blob/master/contentlayer.config.ts">recreated these entities</A> with the attributes that I needed (permalink, slug, excerpt, etc.), while keeping the same URLs that I used in WordPress and Hugo.
 I also kept the tags pages in place.

-Here is the [PR of the migration](https://github.com/leonardofaria/leonardofaria.net/pull/128), in case you like big PRs.
+Here is the <A href="https://github.com/leonardofaria/leonardofaria.net/pull/128">PR of the migration</A>, in case you like big PRs.
 I organized the commits into different types:

 - Add Next.js (aka initial commit)
 - Rename static → public (Hugo stores static content in a `static` folder and Next.js in a `public` one)